MicrosoftDocs/entra-powershell-docs/docs/conceptual/get-started-entraps.md

 Get-Command -Module Microsoft.Graph.Entra* -Noun *application*
 ```

-This command shows all the cmdlets, functions, and aliases included in the module for the application resource:
+This command shows all the cmdlets, functions, and aliases included in the module for the application resource.

 ```Output
 CommandType     Name                                               Version    Source